faasm/faasm/docs/kubernetes.md

 kubectl -n faasm logs -f faasm-worker-xxx user-container

 # Tail the logs for all containers in the deployment
-# You only need to specify the max-log-requests if you have more than 5 containers
+# You only need to specify the max-log-requests if you have more than 5
 kubectl -n faasm logs -f -c user-container -l serving.knative.dev/service=faasm-worker --max-log-requests=<N_CONTAINERS>

 # Get all logs from the given deployment (add a very large --tail)